sys0wn/css-scrollbar-attack/README.md

 # Install on your own server

-0. Get a Debian 12 VPS and link a domain(any.com) to your server and wait for it to  propagate(https://www.whatsmydns.net/) (usually takes 1hour)
+0. Get a Debian 12 VPS and link a domain(any.com) to your server and wait for it to  propagate(https://www.whatsmydns.net/) (usually takes max 1hour depending on the ttl configured for your domain)

 1. Run the following on the Debian 12 VPS: